thejasvibr/itsfm/docs/source/no_coding.rst

 For instance, in the extended batch file above, a non-default :code:`fft_size` is used for the first file, and the other files have above have a default value.

+Skip a row
+<<<<<<<<<<
+There may be times when the raw data is truly bad (or empty, or missing) and you want to skip a particular row in the batchfile.
+This can be done by add a 'skip' column, and adding :code:`True` in that particular row.
+Remember to fill out the rest of the rows with :code:`DEFAULT`.

 Run only a single row
 <<<<<<<<<<<<<<<<<<<<<